alonitac/DevOpsJan22/docs/docker_ex1.md

 ## Conclusions

-According to your experiment analysis, conclude the overhead of Docker Bridge and Host networks comparing the network performance of the original machine.
+According to your experiment results, conclude the % overhead of Docker Bridge and Host networks comparing the network performance of the original machine.
 Write your conclusions separately for client-server communication on the same physical machine, and for client-server in different machines.